atapas/notifyme/README.md

         <li><b>timestamp:</b> is the timestamp of the time a message was geberated.
 This must be a of a type long and represent a timestamp.</li>
         <li><b>update:</b> is the message to show as notification.</li>
       </ul>
-      Note: The keys timestamp and update can be customized as explained below.
+      Note: The keys timestamp and update can be customized as explained in other properties below.
     </td>
     <td> Yes </td>
     <td>